 For the food Eggplant, raw the typical serving size is 1 cup, cubes (or 82 g) which contains 1.64 mg of Sodium.
-For this serving the Potassium content is 187.78 mg, the Calories content is 20.5 kcal, the Protein content is 0.8 g, the Fat content is 0.15 g and the Carbohydrate content is 4.82 g.
+In terms of the gram weight and total content for this serving the Potassium content is 187.78 mg, the Calories content is 20.5 kcal, the Protein content is 0.8 g, the Fat content is 0.15 g and the Carbohydrate content is 4.82 g.

 This list of 4 types of eggplant, is brought to you by www.dietandfitnesstoday.com and ranges from Eggplant, pickled through to Eggplant, cooked, boiled, drained, without salt where all food items are ranked by the content or amount per 100g.
 The nutritional sodium content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much sodium in eggplant.

 The list below gives the total sodium content in the 4 items from the general description 'eggplant' each of which show the sodium amount as well as Potassium, Calories, Protein, Fat and Carbohydrate.
 The top 4 food items are shown in the graph below, to give a quick and easy dietary comparison for the different items, where each item is listed at the bottom of the page with a nutritional summary.